hilbix/tino/rants/github-firewall.md

   That's extremely bad, because for security reasons, a CI must not have write access.

 - **Semaphore is able to take over all data in the repositories and replace it by fake data!**  This is an absolute no-go.
+  (Note that this only happens, if Semaphore is granted access to your Repo data.
+But without it does not work.)

 If Semaphore ever is taken over by some evil entity (aka cracked), it can not only read all the data (which is public anyway) but it also can change them, as it likes.
 So it can add backdoors or worse to your software!